Prince Álmos: Early life

 Álmos was the younger of the two sons surviving infancy of the future King Géza I. His mother seems to have been his father's first wife, Sophia, because Géza's Byzantine second wife—whose baptismal name is unknown—returned to her homeland after her husband's death.
-Both Álmos and his elder brother, Coloman, were born around 1070, according to the historians Gyula Kristó and Márta Font.
+Both Álmos and his older brother, Coloman, were born around 1070, according to the historians Gyula Kristó and Márta Font.

 Géza I who ascended the throne in 1074 died on 25 April 1077.
 He was succeeded by his brother, Ladislaus I, because Coloman and Álmos were still minors.
 The new king decided that Coloman should be prepared for a career in the Church.
-The king's decision was unusual, because Coloman was elder than Álmos.
+The king's decision was unusual, as Coloman was older than Álmos.

 Between 1084 and 1091 Álmos was the duke of Slavonia; between 1091 and 1095 he was named duke of Croatia.
 According to the Illuminated Chronicle both Coloman and Álmos accompanied their uncle on a military campaign against Bohemia in the spring of 1095.
 Before reaching the border of his kingdom, Ladislaus I "was overcome by a grave infirmity" and decided to appoint Álmos as his heir.
-However, Coloman did not want to respect his uncle's decision and fled to Poland.
+However, Coloman did not agree with his uncle's decision, deciding to flee to Poland.